 Do not forget to compare your home value after renovations with those available in the neighborhood.
-If you sell higher than the going rate, buyers would shy away from your property.
+If you sell higher than the going rate, buyers will shy away from your property.

 3. Hire The Contractor

 Your contractor will either make your rehab project easy or hard.
-It’s important you take your time in picking the contractor you’ll share your real estate rehab deal with.
+You must take your time in picking the contractor you’ll share your real estate rehab deal with.

 You can find contractors via your investor network, websites, job boards, your local building department, supply houses, or local real estate associations.